nickbild/c64_watch_sync/README.md

 The C64 Watch has an onboard infrared transmitter, so it is possible to encode any arbitrary data into a series of IR pulses.
 I used an IR receiver paired with an Arduino Micro to decode IR signals sent by the watch, then put that data, along with a latch signal, on pins of the C64's user port.

 On the C64, the assembly program [wpal3.prg](https://github.com/nickbild/c64_watch_sync/blob/main/wpal3.prg) loads the graphics for the `C64 Watch Pal` application into the appropriate memory locations, then calls [sync.prg](https://github.com/nickbild/c64_watch_sync/blob/main/sync.prg) to set up the raster interrupts to split the screen between bitmap and text modes.
-This program also handles checking for new data from the watch, and updating the step count data in memory, and displaying it on screen in decimal format.
+This program also handles checking for new data from the watch, updating the step count data in memory, and displaying it on screen in decimal format.

 ## To Install